Ronald Kelly: Biography

 In 2006, Ronald Kelly started writing again.
 In early 2008, Croatoan Publishing released his work Flesh Welder as a stand-alone chapbook, and it quickly sold out.
 In early 2009, Cemetery Dance Publications released a limited edition hardcover of his first short story collection, Midnight Grinding & Other Twilight Terrors.
-In 2010, Cemetery Dance released his first novel in over ten years called, Hell Hollow in hardcover.
-Full Moon Press had made a deal to release all of Ronald Kelly's previous novels in hardcover format with bonus material and a brand new added novella in each release.
+In 2010, Cemetery Dance released his first novel in over fourteen years called, Hell Hollow in hardcover.
+Full Moon Press had made a deal to release all of Ronald Kelly's previous novels in hardcover format with bonus material and a brand-new added novella in each release.
 They were calling the series of books The Essential Ronald Kelly, but the deal fell through when Full Moon Press closed its doors.
-Shortly afterward, Thunderstorm Books published The Essential Ronald Kelly Collection in seven limited edition hardcovers over a three-year period.
+Shortly afterward, Thunderstorm Books published The Essential Ronald Kelly Collection in eight limited edition hardcovers over a three-year period.
 During that time, Thunderstorm published Kelly regularly, releasing two additional hardcovers, "After the Burn", a post-apocalyptic horror story collection, and "Restless Shadows", the sequel to his first novel, "Hindsight".
 They also published such story collections as "The Sick Stuff" and "Mister Glow Bones & Other Halloween Tales".

-In 2018, Crossroad Press (the publisher of his eBooks and audiobooks) would be publishing his Southern-fried zombie novel, The Buzzard Zone in eBook, trade paperback, and audiobook formats.
+In 2018, Crossroad Press (the publisher of his eBooks and audiobooks) published his Southern-fried zombie novel, The Buzzard Zone in eBook, trade paperback, and audiobook formats.
 The Buzzard Zone is a tale of apocalyptic horror set in the mountain country of Tennessee and North Carolina.
+In 2020 and 2021, Silver Shamrock Publishing published a collection of all of his extreme and splatterpunk fiction called The Essential Sick Stuff, Book One of his western-horror series, The Saga of Dead-Eye, and Book One, Haunt of Southern-Fried Fear of his Southern-Fried Horror series.
+Following the demise of Silver Shamrock, Crossroad Press began publishing and releasing those titles.
+In 2021, The Essential Sick Stuff won the Splatterpunk Award for Best Collection.

+In 2022, Death's Head Press (now Dead Sky Publications) published Kelly's memoir and writing guide, Southern Fried & Horrified, as well as his three-book chapbook series, Somewhere South of Hell.